-The review of the lot map shows does show at least two dedicated roads to provide ingress and eyress.
+The review of the lot map shows does show at least two dedicated roads to provide ingress and eyeess.
 This is commendable.

 Road Width/Grade/Vertical Clearance:

-Road widths on primary roads-should not be less then 30 feet with
+Road widths on primary roads-should not be less then 30 feet with a 60 foot-right of way.

-a=60 foot-right-of-way.1
+TA primary issue for concern has to do with the subdivision of proposed development guidelines for driveways.
+The guidelines identifies a width of 16 to as harrow as 0 feet for the private...

-Primary issue for concern has to do with the subdivision's proposed development guidelines for driveways.
-The guidelines identifies a width of 16 to as harrow as 0 feet for the private... drives leading to the proposed structures.
+drives leading to the proposed structures.